quickjkee/Generative-modelling-trip/README.md

-## Generative modelling trip
+## Journey through generative modeling

-Here you can find some useful information to embark on a journey through generative models.
-You can find __theoretical notes__ about diiferent generative models and code for the __realization__.
+Here you can find some useful information for embarking on a journey through generative models.
+You will find __theoretical notes__ about different generative models, as well as code for their __realization__.

 > How to run?